idptools/metapredict/README.md

     meta.graph_disorder("DAPPTSQEHTQAEDKERDDAPPTSQEHTQAEDKERDDAPPTSQEHTQAEDKERD", shaded_regions=[[1, 20], [30, 40]], shaded_region_color="blue")

 **Saving the graph -** By default, the graph will automatically appear.
 However, you can also save the graph if you'd like.
-To do this, simply specify *output_file = /Users/thisUser/Desktop/cool_graphs/myCoolGraph.png*.
+To do this, simply specify *output_file = path_where_to_save/filename.file_extension.* For example, output_file=/Users/thisUser/Desktop/cool_graphs/myCoolGraph.png.
 You can save the file with any valid matplotlib extension (.png, .pdf, etc.).

 **Example**